folio-org/mod-graphql/create-schemas/README.md

 ## Overview

 In short, you write [a JSON configuration file](schemaconf.json) specifying which back-end modules are to be supported, which releases of those modules to use, and what overlays to add to the canonical versions of the release's JSON Schemas.
-Then you run [the `create-schemas.js` script](create-schemas.js).
+Then you run [the `create-schemas.js` script](create-schemas.js) with the `--overlay` option.
 It will download the RAMLS and JSON schemas of the specified releases of the specified modules, then apply the overlays specified in the configuration. `mod-graphql` can then be run against the resulting overlaid schemas which can include whatever new links we need.
 (As a bonus, this also implements a much more terse way of specifying link-fields in a single line -- see below.)

 ## Configuration file format